-Friday, March 9 | 12:00 pm-2:00 pm
+Friday, March 9 | 1:00 pm-4:00 pm (exact time TBD)

 The Philadelphia Museum of Art has officially begun the Core Project: a physical transformation and renovation of its main building led by visionary architect Frank Gehry.
-On this hard hat tour, you will see the project about halfway through construction and learn more about how this latest phase in the museum's Facilities Master Plan will add 67,000 square feet of new public space, an additional 11,500 square feet for the display of the museum's collection of American art, and an equal amount of gallery space for the presentation of contemporary art.
-Experience this landmark building with a plan to dramatically enhance access for the community, and display more of the museum's astounding collection: this tour is not one to miss.
+On this hard hat tour, you will see the project about half way through construction and learn more about how this latest phase in the Museum's Facilities Master Plan will add 67,000 square feet of new public space, an additional 11,500 square feet for the display of the Museum's collection of American art.
+A landmark building with a plan to dramatically enhance access for the community, and display more of the Museum's astounding collection.

-Note: Pre-registration is required.
+Note: Pre-registration is required; fee: \$20.00.
 Transportation will NOT be provided.
 Directions will be provided to registrants.